Dissipative fracton superfluids: Dissipative hydrodynamics

 \subsection{Gradient expansion}

-Before delving into the realms of dissipative hydrodynamics, we need to establish a systematic power counting scheme such that the hydrodynamic constitutive relations can be organized in a gradient expansion and the equations solved perturbatively.
+Before delving into the realms of dissipative hydrodynamics, we need to establish a systematic gradient counting scheme such that the hydrodynamic constitutive relations can be organized in a derivative expansion and the equations solved perturbatively.
+As we will shortly discuss, in the case of s-wave superfluids there are certain inevitable subtleties in the power counting that arise due to the lack of the common scaling symmetry.
+As a result, the derivative expansion introduced here is in a sense not a standard one and it is therefore advisable to verify that it indeed represents a consistent truncation of the hydrodynamic currents and equations of motion.